eirslett/frontend-maven-plugin/README.md

 This plugin contains support for M2E, including lifecycle mappings and support for incremental builds in Eclipse.
 The `install-node-and-npm` goal will only run on a full project build.
 The other goals support incremental builds to avoid doing unnecessary work.
 During an incremental build the `npm` goal will only run if the `package.json` file has been changed.
-The `grunt` and `gulp` goals have new `srcdir` and `triggerfiles` optional configuration options; if these are set they check for changes in your source files before being run.
 See the wiki for more information.

 ## To build this project: